llouis01/Python_Codes/README.md

 ### New Guidelines ###

 Starting from today, I will provide instructions about programs I create in this repository in this document.

+### Dict.py ###

+Manipulating a dictionary in python.
+Worked on adding keys, updating values, deleting keys and using chained commands to pull info from a dictionary of dictionary.